-Since we have grown through acquisitions, we have \$249.8 million of goodwill and \$49.9 million of indefinite-lived intangible assets as of December 31, 2013.
+Since we have grown through acquisitions, we have \$363.9 million of goodwill and \$50.1 million of indefinite-lived intangible assets as of December 31, 2014.
 Under the authoritative guidance for determining the useful life of intangible assets, we are required to test both goodwill and indefinite-lived intangible assets for impairment on an annual basis based upon a fair value approach, rather than amortizing them over time.
 We are also required to test goodwill and indefinite-lived intangible assets for impairment between annual tests if an event occurs such as a significant decline in revenues or cash flows for certain products, or the discount rates used in the calculations of discounted cash flow change significantly, or circumstances change that would more likely than not reduce our enterprise fair value below its book value.
 If such a decline, rate change or circumstance were to materialize, we may record an impairment of these intangible assets that could be material to the financial statements.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Estimates" of this report.

 The guidance on long-lived assets requires that we assess the impairment of our long-lived assets, including finite-lived intangible assets, whenever events or changes in circumstances indicate that the carrying value may not be recoverable as measured by the sum of the expected future undiscounted cash flows.
-As of December 31, 2013, we had \$299.1 million of finite-lived intangible assets.
+As of December 31, 2014, we had \$589.6 million of finite-lived intangible assets.

-At December 31, 2013 our tradenames have a carrying value of \$66.5 million and decisions relating to our trade names may occur over time as our rebranding strategy continues to be implemented.
+At December 31, 2014 our trade names have a carrying value of \$77.2 million and decisions relating to our trade names may occur over time.
 Additionally, we may discontinue certain products in the future as we continue to assess the profitability of our product lines.
 As a result, we may need to record impairment charges or accelerate amortization on certain trade names or technology-related intangible assets in the future.